AneetaAbhm/Context-Restricted-Chatbot/README.md

 # Context-Restricted Chatbot

-A sophisticated Python-based chatbot application developed using the Streamlit framework, tailored for the Picky Assist screening process.
+A sophisticated Python-based chatbot application developed using the Streamlit framework.
 This project showcases a context-restricted conversational agent that responds exclusively based on user-provided training data, integrated with email registration and simulation features.
 The application is designed to be user-friendly, deployable, and extensible for real-world use cases.

 ## Project Overview